 Some would rush into building their product without taking the time to draft the blueprints for it; we don’t do that.
 Instead, we begin by storyboarding the user journey map.
 Effectively, in this process we diagram how the user will engage with the site, what they can do, and how they will do it.
 Next, we use the sprint method made popular by Google Ventures to further design aspects of the site.
 Over a five-day period we answer, design and test the solutions to as many of your company’s challenges as we can, so that we can design a product that surpasses your expectations

 Only after we have an exceptional perspective on your company’s goals and your product’s possibilities do we begin to build.
-We don’t start by building something will all the bells and whistles; the more features you have, the more things can go wrong.
+We don’t start by building something with all the bells and whistles; the more features you have, the more things can go wrong.
 We use the agile development and lean startup practices, which is used by companies like Airbnb, Dropbox, Uber, and Stripe.
 What we do is we build a minimum viable product, or the simplest product that satisfies the needs of the market we identified earlier.
 By keeping things simple, we can build something clean and strong, with a decreased possibility of something going wrong.
 An errorless system is crucial for the next steps.

 When using the “Lean Canvas” as part of our first steps, we identify the basic assumptions that a business makes about the market it is trying to enter; those things that the business believes to be true and build their product around.
 Using the minimum viable product we built in the last step, we then test whether those assumptions are true.
 This is another benefit of building a simple, basic product.
 If some of the assumptions prove to be false, it is easier to adjust and pivot the product when it is simple than if it has many features that might not be useful under the framework with new, verified assumptions.